v-jerkin/hooverbot/README.md

 The first troubleshooting step is always to double-check the keys and endpoints in `appsettings.json` and `bot.htm`.
 The following FAQ offers additional suggestions to various issues you may encounter.

-### Q: While opening Web Chat in a browser from the local `default.hmt` and attempting to use speech, the browser frequently asks for permission to use the microphone.
+### Q: While opening Web Chat in a browser from the local `default.htm` and attempting to use speech, the browser frequently asks for permission to use the microphone.

 A: The Web Chat app turns speech recognition off and on while the bot is speaking, and also turns it off after no speech has been detected for twenty seconds.
 For locally-hosted files, this causes you to be prompted repeatedly for permission to use the microphone.
 This is a security precaution taken by browser makers, and most don't have a way to turn that warning off for locally-hosted files.
 Instead, while the bot is running locally (press F5 in Visual Studio), access the page through `http://localhost:3839` using Chrome.
 Chrome will retain the microphone permission for the session.